truthvalidator/TruthValidatorAgent/docs/lightpaper.md

     C --> E
 ```

 TruthValidator adopts modular layered architecture design ensuring system components can evolve independently while working collaboratively.
 The input layer supports multiple submission methods including dedicated API interfaces, browser extensions and mobile apps.
 The processing layer is the system's intelligent core - the AI analysis module employs cutting-edge multimodal large language models capable of processing text, images and video simultaneously, generating preliminary verification reports through techniques like knowledge graph comparison, semantic analysis and fact-checking.
 The community voting module builds on DAO governance framework where verifiers participate in decision-making through token staking, using innovative mechanisms like quadratic voting to prevent oligopoly.
-The output layer not only returns final verification conclusions but also stores all related evidence and decision processes distributedly on IPFS and Filecoin, generating content fingerprints recorded on blockchain to ensure long-term verifiability.
+The output layer not only returns final verification conclusions but also stores all related evidence and decision processes distributedly on IPFS and IPFS, generating content fingerprints recorded on blockchain to ensure long-term verifiability.

 ### **3.2 Core Innovations**